lukas-krecan/ShedLock/README.md

     return new ZookeeperCuratorLockProvider(client);
 }
 ```
-By default, ephemeral nodes for locks will be created under `/shedlock` node.
+By default, ephemeral nodes for locks will be created under `/shedlock` node. **Zookeeper lock provider does not support
+`lockAtLeastFor` and `lockAtMostFor` parameters**.
+If you have some idea how it could be implemented, feeel free to send
+a PR or describe it in an issue.

 #### Redis (using Spring RedisConnectionFactory)
 Import